Trendyol/ios-architecture-decision-logs/adr/0000-use-xctest-for-unit-test.md

-# Using XCTest For UnitTest Instead Of Quick/Nimble
+# Using XCTest for unit test instead of Quick/Nimble

 * Status: accepted
 * Deciders: iOS Team